United States fiscal cliff: Effects of sequestration

-The military has already cut spending in anticipation of sequestration.
+The military in 2013 claimed it had already cut spending in anticipation of sequestration.
 Defense Secretary Leon Panetta compared this reduction in spending to a burn rate, as faith ebbed in the ability of Congress to resolve the issue.
 Even as the Pentagon has had to curb needed investments, the impact from government by crisis cost the federal government billions of dollars in inefficiencies and the resulting economic uncertainties may have cost the overall economy millions of jobs.
 Michael O'Hanlon blamed the negative growth at the end of 2012 on Pentagon cuts in expectation of sequestration.
 And the USAF has moved to shut down the Tethered Aerostat Radar System which has proved vital in the fight against the Illegal drug trade.
 The looming cuts have already impacted national security strategy with the February 6, 2013 cancellation of the Harry S. Truman deployment, which marked an end to the policy of keeping two carriers in the Persian Gulf region.
 Sequestration would also delay plans to equip F-35 fighters with B61 nuclear bombs that have been upgraded to JDAM levels of accuracy to give these tactical nuclear weapons strategic effectiveness.

-However should sequestration come into effect, it would simply reduce defense spending to the inflation adjusted cold war average.
+In February 2013, it was estimated that sequestration would reduce defense spending to the inflation adjusted cold war average.

 On 20 February 2013, Defense Department Controller Robert Hale said that rather than cancelling contracts outright, the DoD would instead use furloughs and simply not exercise contract options for supplies and services.
 Hale testified the next month and told the Congress that it was their actions that were preventing the Pentagon from making sensible budget reductions and therefore forcing furloughs of defense civilian employees.

 On 26 March 2013, Obama signed a continuing resolution that would allow for reprogramming requests to shift $10 billion in funds under the sequestration limit, however civilian furloughs across all Pentagon budget areas will be required to meet wartime costs.

 In May 2013, Army Chief of Staff Gen. Ray Odierno warned that the lack of training in 2013 due to sequestration had already impacted on Army readiness.

-The sequestration mandated cuts in drug enforcement are expected to result in a doubling of cocaine imports into the United States.
+The sequestration mandated cuts in drug enforcement were expected to result in a doubling of cocaine imports into the United States.